 The focus of this effort is the role of resection (or ablation) of pulmonary metastases from an extrathoracic primary cancer.
-PM inherently involves application of a local therapy in a nonlocalized disease setting.
-Defining the clinical setting and the goals of treatment is important.
+PM inherently involves application of a local therapy in a non-localized disease setting.
+It is important to define the clinical setting and the goals of treatment.

 In patients who have isolated pulmonary metastases from an extrathoracic primary cancer, PM assumes the primary disease site is controlled and there are no other systemic metastases.
-It is generally accepted that undertaking PM makes little sense if other sites of disease are unaddressed.
-We acknowledge that this widely held consensus is based on rationale alone (no data are available for PM in the face of multiple unaddressed other metastatic sites).
-However, this represents an "unopposed rationale," because it is hard to come up with a rationale to support the converse.
-(There are credible variations to this concept regarding timing: sometimes the sequence of PM may vary relative to achieving control of the primary site or other metastases [eg, liver and pulmonary metastases from colon cancer], but the fundamental concept of only undertaking PM in a setting where all known sites of disease are definitively addressed is unchanged.)
-This report does not address the situation of a "rogue metastasis," a site of metastasis that is not responding while other sites appear to be well controlled and quiescent (but still present).
-This is an emerging topic with its own complexities and beyond the scope of this report.
+It is generally accepted that it makes little sense to undertake PM if there are other sites of disease unaddressed.
+We acknowledge that this widely held consensus is based on rationale alone (no data is available for PM in the face of multiple unaddressed other metastatic sites).
+However, this represents an "unopposed rationale," as it is hard to come up with a rationale to support the converse.
+(There are credible variations to this concept regarding timing: sometimes the sequence of PM may vary relative to achieving control of the primary site or other metastases [e.g., liver and pulmonary metastases from colon cancer], but the fundamental concept of only undertaking PM in a setting where all known sites of disease are definitively addressed is unchanged.)
+This paper does not address the situation of a "rogue metastasis," a site of metastasis that is not responding while other sites appear to be well controlled and quiescent (but still present).
+This is an emerging topic with its own complexities and beyond the scope of this paper.

 A simple physical concept of the process of metastasis is widely pervasive, involving anatomic and mechanical aspects of the vascular and lymphatic system as determinants of how metastasis occurs (hematogenous or lymphatic dissemination).
-Although simple and appealing, this concept is countered by many observations [7].
+While simple and appealing, this concept is countered by many observations [7].
 Different primary tumors exhibit a predilection for particular metastatic sites.
-In addition, circulating tumor cells in the bloodstream are commonly present, even in early-stage cancer patients who never subsequently develop metastases.

-A large body of literature demonstrates that metastasis is an intricate multistep process [8, 9].
-During this process, the cancer cell is transformed into different phenotypes (epithelial to mesenchymal transformation and back again) [10].
-Tumor cells are present simultaneously in many different forms and heterogeneous subpopulations and can exist for a long time in a dormant state within permissive niches.
-The various steps are influenced by tumor cellintrinsic genetic and epigenetic determinants as well as a complex array of tumor-host interactions (eg, a permissive microenvironment, angiogenesis, and tumor characteristics blocking activation of host immune response) [11, 12].
-In the face of this large body of evidence, we must be careful not to adhere dogmatically to a simple physical concept of how metastasis occurs that is clearly an oversimplification.
+Additionally, circulating tumors cells in the bloodstream are commonly present, even in early stage cancer patients who never subsequently develop metastases.
+A large body of literature demonstrates that metastasis is an intricate multistep process [8,9].
+During this process the cancer cell is transformed into different phenotypes (epithelial to mesenchymal transformation and back again)[-10].
+Tumor cells are present simultaneously in many different forms and heterogeneous subpopulations, and can exist for a long time in a dormant state within permissive niches.
+The various steps are influenced by tumor-cell-intrinsic genetic and epigenetic determinants as well as a complex array of tumor-host-interactions (e.g. a permissive microenvironment, angiogenesis, tumor characteristics blocking activation of host immune response) [11,12].
+In the face of this large body of evidence we must be careful not to adhere dogmatically to a simple physical concept of how metastasis occurs that is clearly an oversimplification.